 Would you like to learn in my classes?

-Since 2009, I have been the supervisor of 10 PhD students, 9 MSc students, and 26 last-year undergraduate projects.
+I have been the supervisor of 11 PhD students (5 finished), 10 MSc students, and 26 last-year undergraduate projects.
 I have been the mentor of more than 200 undergraduate and postgraduate students.
 In my classes, I use non-traditional teaching methods and encourage critical thinking and ‘neurolearning’ (you cannot learnt it, if you do not feel it).
 I also practice ‘neuroworking’, because you can only work, if you feel what you are doing.

 At the University of Wolverhampton:

 Developer and course leader of the master course “Data Science” (7CS034) within the new MSc in Data Science and MSc in Artificial Intelligence.
-School of Mathematics and Computer Science, University of Wolverhampton, UK.
-Since course 2020/2021.
+School of Engineering, Computing and Mathematical Sciences, University of Wolverhampton, UK.
+Since 2020.

 Developer and course leader of the master course “Research Methods” (7CS043) within the new MSc in Data Science and MSc in Artificial Intelligence.
-School of Mathematics and Computer Science, University of Wolverhampton, UK.
-Since course 2020/2021.
+School of Engineering, Computing and Mathematical Sciences, University of Wolverhampton, UK.
+Since 2020.

 At The University of Manchester:

 Co-developer and course leader of the postgraduate course “Creativity in Research” (COMP80992) for the Centre for Doctoral Training in Computer Science.
 School of Computer Science, The University of Manchester, UK.
-From course 2011/2012 to 2015/2016.
+2011-2016.
 It was the first postgraduate taught course with these features in the UK.

 “First Year Team Project Course” (COMP10120).
 Lab coordinator, contributor to workshops and evaluator of students’ presentations and work over the whole year (semesters 1 and 2).
 School of Computer Science, The University of Manchester, UK.
-From course 2012/2013 to 2015/2016.
+2012-2016.
 This was an inquiry-based learning course and was considered crucial for the School of Computer Science, and required a wide range of interaction with the students.
 It covered team work, ethics, intellectual property, programming, software engineering, web development/design, databases, and technical writing and communication.

 “Mathematical Techniques for Computer Science” (COMP11120).
 Examples classes coordinator.
 School of Computer Science, The University of Manchester, UK.
-Courses 2017/2018 and 2018/2019.
+Courses 2017-2019.
 This course covered discrete mathematics, probability, calculus, analysis, logics, linear algebra.

 Tutorial classes to first-year undergraduate students under the inquiry-based learning course “First Year Team Project” (COMP10120).
 Lecturer to a group, personal tutor/mentor.
 School of Computer Science, The University of Manchester, UK.
-From course 2011/2012 to 2018/2019.
+2011-2019.
 In these tutorials, we discussed a wide range of topics of computer science and engineering, including: team work, ethics at work, intellectual property, professional issues, programming, use of Latex, web development and design, databases, and scientific writing and communication.

 Tutorials to second-year undergraduate students.
 One-to-one meetings, personal tutor/mentor.
 School of Computer Science, The University of Manchester, UK.
-From course 2015/2016 to 2018/2019.
+2015-2019.
 We covered career development, employability, job seeking, course issues, and students’ well-being and performance.

 Research workshops and seminars of control and dynamical systems, nonlinear systems, dissipativity theory, hybrid dynamical systems, switched and discontinuous systems, and sliding-mode-based control in México and Spain.
 More details are in the following link.